davidthewatson/munge_flickr_metadata/README.md

 * set the description to a concatenation of basic EXIF data including: Camera make, model, aperture, shutter speed, and ISO
 * set tags to the tokens used in the title and the description

-##To use:
+##Install

     easy_install flickrapi
     easy_install pyyaml

-* create a text file named api.yaml in the same directory as the script which contains two lines
+Create a text file named api.yaml in the same directory as the script which contains two lines

     key : YOUR-KEY-GOES-HERE
     secret : YOUR-SECRET-GOES-HERE

-##Then run:
+##Run

     python munge.py